Clusters

 How clusters work

-Clustering runs automatically every day — no setup needed beyond having traces captured.
+Enabled clustering jobs run automatically during the next scheduled cycle — no manual intervention needed beyond having traces captured.

 Viewing clusters